-Emerging regulations in the Group's regions pursuing a phase-out of fossil fuels and improved energy efficiency present technological risks to the company which requires careful attention when planning maintenance and capex measures.
-Some examples are Germany's Building Energy Act (GEG), which bans the installation of new oil heating systems in 2026 and the UK's Heat and Buildings Strategy banning gas boilers from new builds in 2026 and then entirely banning installation of gas boilers starting in 2035.
-At the EU level, the Energy Performance of Buildings Directive (EPBD) was updated in 2021, and national-level iterations are rolling out.
-The European Parliament has passed a further updated EPBD bill which will require renovation of non-residential buildings to an E grade by 2027, and D by 2030, with later deadlines for residential buildings of E by 2030 and D by 2033.
-This recast of the EPBD must be approved by member states before becoming law.
-In the UK the Domestic Minimum Energy Efficiency Standard limits letting of properties with EPC ratings F or G, with a bill proposal under review which would prohibit lettings in buildings with EPC ratings D or lower from 2025 for new lettings and 2028 for existing leases.
+Emerging regulations in the Group's regions pursuing a phase-out of fossil fuels and improved energy efficiency present technological risks to the Company which requires careful attention when planning maintenance and capex measures.
+Some examples are Germany's Building Energy Act (GEG), which bans the installation of new oil heating systems in 2026, whereas the UK Government announced in September 2023 several coming changes to the Heat and Buildings Strategy, one notable point being delaying the banning the installation of gas boilers from 2026 now until 2035.
+At the EU level, the EU Council and EU Parliament reached an agreement in December 2023 on the recast of the Energy Performance of Buildings Directive (EPBD) to include new minimum energy performance requirements for buildings that progressively increase over time, although the specific requirements can only be known once national-level implementation commences among member states who will define their own target pathways.
+Noncompliance with the energy requirements under the new EPBD would result in an inability to let the assets and requires increased capital expenditures to become compliant.
+In the UK the Domestic Minimum Energy Efficiency Standard limits letting of properties with EPC ratings F or G, and although a bill for more aggressive requirements had been in the works it has since been scrapped by the government and it remains unclear whether any further requirements will be set.
+The Company continuously monitors changes in regulations and aims to minimize the financial risk through pro-active carbon reduction and energy efficiency policies and programs.

 The increased focus of regulators and market participants has additionally resulted in increased reporting and transparency requirements for companies.
 Higher reporting and transparency requirements result in increased administrative hurdles and costs for the Group, negatively impacting its efficiency and financial results.
-Furthermore, the Group's sustainability strategy incorporates self-set targets for material environmental, social and corporate governance matters (ESG).
+Furthermore, the Group's sustainability strategy incorporates selfset targets for material environmental, social and corporate governance matters (ESG).
 If any of these self-set ESG goals are not met, this could damage the Group's reputation.
 Considering the increasing focus of market participants and lenders on sustainability and "green financing", this could have a negative impact on the Group's refinancing and access to further financing, for example, via the capital market or by taking out loans, at all or on attractive terms.
 If the Group fails to meet expectations and trends related to sustainability aspects in a timely manner or at all, there could be a decline in demand from tenants.
-Furthermore, this could also lead to investors not investing or no longer investing in the Group's bonds or shares, as they also expect ESG goals to be met.
+Furthermore, this could also lead to investors divesting from the Group's bonds or shares, as they also expect ESG goals to be met.
 From a regulatory perspective, failure to achieve the sustainability goals may also have a negative impact on the Group.
-For example, further regulatory tightening in the form of the CO2 levy, minimum energy performance standards or other measures to achieve alignment with the targets of the Paris Agreement could directly or indirectly increase the Group's costs or decrease rental income.
+For example, the introduction of the CO2 levy, minimum energy performance standards or further tightening of regulatory requirements to achieve alignment with the targets of the Paris Agreement could directly or indirectly increase the Group's costs or decrease rental income.
 To take on a proactive approach, the Company has developed a CO2 pathway to guide the investment in on-site renewable energy and building energy efficiency improvements needed to achieve it's 2030 emission reduction target while enabling further emission reductions down the line.